How To Increase Your Cashflow and Wealth

 Active income is money that comes to you only when you have to perform some sort of action, like go to work.

-Passive income will come to you without you have to do anything, like rental from a property that you have rented out.
+Passive income will come to you without you have to do anything, like rental from a property that you have rented out, or advertising revenue from a website.

 Your assets and liabilities

-As we head into a new year, one which promises to be financially challenging for many people, this is a good time to get control over your cashflow and wealth situation.
-So get this done up, and stick it somewhere you can see everyday.
+The coming year looks to be financially challenging for many people.
+Now is therefore is a good time to get control over your cashflow and wealth.
+So get this done, and start tracking your key numbers.

 What gets measured gets done.